-Kashta, frequently transliterated ashta, is a creamy component of many Lebanese pastries.
-It also figures in at least two flavors of Cedars' housemade ice cream (single scoop, $1.50), one studded with pistachios, and this simple version traced with rosewater.
-Kashta is thickened with sahlep, the powdered tuber of a Middle Eastern orchid that also bolsters a hot Turkish beverage.
-The elastic consistency of kashta ice cream traditionally comes from mastic, the resin of a tree native to Greece; a similar resin is derived from two species of acacia.
+(This venue is closed.)
+Kashta (frequently transliterated ashta) is a creamy component of many Lebanese pastries.
+It also figures in at least two flavors of Cedars' housemade ice cream, one studded with pistachios, and this simple version traced with rosewater.
+Traditionally such ice cream would be thickened with sahlep (often, salep), the powdered tuber of a Middle Eastern orchid that also bolsters a namesake hot beverage.
+In recent years the orchid has been increasingly endangered in Turkey, a major producer of sahlep, and the powder can no longer be legally exported from that country.
+Konjac powder and cornstarch are common substitutes, though I can't speak for the scoop shown here.

 Cedars Pastry